kalbag/cleaningdata/Codebook.md

 ### Step 2
 It then builds a reduced set of columns by selecting only columns whose names represent a "mean" or "std" (standard deviation) as requested.
-It does not select columns such as (552) fBodyBodyGyroJerkMag-meanFreq() or (559) angle(X,gravityMean), where it is a bit ambiguous whether the observation is to be included or not.
+It does not select columns such as (559) angle(X,gravityMean), where it is a bit ambiguous whether this observation represents a mean.
 It does this by building a vector of column indices with the requested features, and then subsetting the data frame by those columns.

 ### Step 3
 Next, it creates activity labels to name the activities in the data set.